Sylvania Watkins: Collegiate career

 As a freshman, Watkins played college basketball at Okaloosa–Walton Community College in Niceville, Florida, averaging 8.2 points and 7.2 rebounds per game.
 The Raiders finished their season with a 21–9 record, second place in the Panhandle Conference, and berths to the state and NJCAA tournaments.

 In November 2004, Watkins signed a National Letter of Intent (NLI) to play with the NCAA Division I program at Western Kentucky for the following season.
 Hilltoppers head coach Darrin Horn praised him for his style of play and expected him to become a significant part of the team's front line.
-However, Watkins later decided to not enroll at WKU due to personal reasons.
+However, Watkins later decided to not enroll at WKU for personal reasons.

 Watkins competed with Crichton College in Memphis, Tennessee for the 2006–07 season.
 In his debut, he posted a double-double of 19 points and 10 rebounds against Philander Smith College.
 On November 21, 2006, he was named TranSouth Athletic Conference Player of the Week in men's basketball after leading Crichton to two wins to start off the season.
 He was averaging 23.0 points, 7.5 rebounds, 2.0 assists, 2.5 blocks, and 1.5 steals that week.
 At the end of the season, Watkins led the Comets to an Elite Eight appearance at the NAIA tournament.
 His team also won the TranSouth tournament and Watkins was named first-team all-conference.